On the traversability of wormhole solutions in asymptotically safe gravity: Introduction

 In the context of ASG, several studies were carried out in the attempt of investigating the effects of quantum improvement in compact objects, such as black-holes \cite{Ruiz:2021qfp, Liu:2012ee, Rincon:2020iwy} and in the traversability of wormholes.
 In \cite{Moti:2020whf}, the authors have shown that improved pseudospherical wormholes could be traversible with nonexotic matter, while spherical ones could not.
 In \cite{Alencar:2021enh}, the authors investigated the Ellis-Bronnikov wormhole solution in the ASG context and it was showed that, for a perfect fluid, it is not possible to get a traversible Ellis-Bronnikov wormhole without exotic matter, and in order to be traversible the wormhole requires very exotic phantom-like matter in some regions of the modified spacetime and even at the throat.
 And more recently, it was showed in \cite{Nilton:2021pyi} that Schwarzschild-like wormholes exhibit the possibility of having nonexotic matter as source for certain values of the radial coordinate.

 In this paper we study the traversability of a wormhole in the context of asymptotically safe gravity for two different cases, namely, the spherical case and the pseudospherical case.
 We carried out an analysis in the throat of the wormhole with an specific choice of the cutoff function $f=\xi R$.
-We have also considered a non-linear equation of state in a zero tidal model.
+We have also considered a position dependent equation of state in a zero tidal model aiming to investigate if it is possible to have a traversable wormhole with non-exotic matter in the context of ASG.

 This paper is organized as follows: In the next section we discuss the traversability of a pseudospherical wormhole in the context of ASG for a non-linear equation of state in the throat of the wormhole.
 In section III we perform the same analysis for a spherical wormhole and in section IV we present our conclusions.